CHILD ADHD Assessments in the UK

 Cost of a private child ADHD assessment

-Parents often ask about the cost of a private ADHD assessment for children.
-In the UK, private ADHD assessments can vary depending on the complexity of the assessment, the involvement of schools, and the level of clinical input required.
+Private ADHD assessments in the UK can vary depending on the complexity of the assessment, the involvement of schools, and the level of clinical input required.

 • An initial consultation with parents or carers.